Stratio/cassandra-lucene-index/examples/spark/README.rst

         };

-The examples calculates the mean of temp_value based in several CQL lucene queries.
+The examples calculates the mean of temp_value based in several CQL Lucene queries.

 Every example can be executed via spark-submit or in a spark-shell.
 To run in spark-shell run above line to start